September 2024 Newsletter Issue

 Software Engineering Working Group Meeting: Thursday, January 30th

-Atmosphere Model, Chemistry Climate, and Whole Atmosphere Working Group Meeting: February 3rd to 6th
+Atmosphere Model, Chemistry Climate, Whole Atmosphere, Earth System Prediction and Climate Variability and Change Working Group Meeting: February 3rd to 6th

 Land Model and Biogeochemistry Working Group Meeting: February 24th to 26th